10up/actions-wordpress/dotorg-plugin-deploy/README.md

 ### Optional environment variables
 * `SLUG` - defaults to the respository name, customizable in case your WordPress repository has a different slug
 * `VERSION` - defaults to the tag name; do not recommend setting this except for testing purposes
-* `ASSETS_DIR` - defaults to `assets/dotorg`, customizable for other locations of WordPress.org plugin repository-specific assets that belong in the top-level `assets` directory (the one on the same level as `trunk`)
+* `ASSETS_DIR` - defaults to `.wordpress-org`, customizable for other locations of WordPress.org plugin repository-specific assets that belong in the top-level `assets` directory (the one on the same level as `trunk`)

 ## Example Workflow File
 ```